Meaning

 Writer's Note

-The phrasal verb ‘give off’ means to produce or release something but can also be used more figuratively, to describe conveying a certain impression, mood or vibe.
-Let’s go over what type of phrasal verb we’re dealing with and a few examples.
+The phrasal verb "give off" means to produce or release something but can also be used more figuratively, to describe conveying a certain impression, mood or vibe.
+Let's go over what type of phrasal verb we're dealing with and a few examples.

-Example: The engine gave the exhaust fumes off quickly. - Transitive: A direct object is required to complete its meaning.
+2. Transitive: A direct object is required to complete its meaning.
 The direct object is what is being emitted or produced.

 Example 1: The lamp gives off a lot of light.

-Example 2: He gives off an overconfident arrogant vibe. - Synonyms: Emit, release, discharge, exude, radiate, send out, emanate, convey, project, display, manifest
+Related Words: Emit, release, discharge, exude, radiate, send out, emanate, convey, project, display, manifest